-Every day you hear about data breaches.
-Stolen information causes irreparable harm to businesses and their clients.
-No matter what size of business you have, you need to protect your information and prevent data breaches before they even happen.
-Here are some strategies proven to work that you can use to keep your files safe.
+No matter what size of business you have, you need to protect your information and prevent data breaches before they happen.
+You should have strategies in place to help in case of a crisis.
+Here are some proven strategies that you can use to keep your data safe.

-Always back up data frequently so that when a violation occurs, your system restores quickly and easily with the most current data.
+Frequently back up data so if a violation occurs, your system restores quickly and easily with the most current data.
 Also, conduct screening and background checks on new hires and mandate security training.
-Make sure all virus scanning software stays current, and delete any suspicious files at once.
+Make sure all virus-scanning software stays current, and delete any suspicious files at once.

 To develop a more comprehensive cloud security strategy, consider using a cloud access security broker, or CASB.
 These software platforms offer continuous visibility, data security, monitoring and governance for all cloud-based file storage.
 The CASB data protection feature uses machine learning and user behavior to discover unauthorized users and events.
 The organization can then use the CASB to respond in real time, preventing hackers from gaining access to sensitive information.
-Take comfort in knowing that the software will block any unauthorized access attempts to reach your data, even when you are not watching the system.
+Even when you are not watching the system, the software will block any unauthorized access attempts to reach your data.

-Another crucial element of cloud security is visibility.
+Visibility is another crucial element of cloud security.
 CASBs alleviate visibility issues by auditing a company’s cloud services and sanctioning useful products while blocking risky ones.
 CASBs also provide data security capabilities such as encryption and tokenization.

 Improper configuration and weak security procedures are a growing cause of cloud data breaches.
 These types of leaks are often overlooked because they usually occur because of insiders and because companies assume the cloud service providers (CSPs) will protect their data.
 In fact, based on the shared responsibility model, the user is responsible for the security in the cloud, not the CSPs.

 Prevent this by enforcing strict password policies and user access controls.
 Make sure your cloud data storage is private and only available to required users.
-A CASB can also help with this by monitoring and configuring your cloud services so that security is maximized.
+A CASB can also help with this by monitoring and configuring your cloud services to maximize security.
 This can be applied to large cloud platforms such as AWS, Salesforce and Office 365.

 Your data security depends on employees understanding your policies and procedures.
 Clearly define password requirements, user access rules and any other security measures.
 Give examples of different scenarios people use to gain information.
 Alert employees about telephone callers requesting personal or business information.

-Although many people can spot email scams when they read them, teach employees to recognize less obvious ones, like phishing, where emails look like they came from official companies but contain malware.
+Although many people can spot email scams when they read them, teach employees to recognize less obvious ones, like phishing, where emails appear to have come from official companies but instead contain malware.
 View any request for sensitive information as suspicious and warn employees not to click on email attachments or links.
 In other words, if you did not ask for the document, don’t open it.
-Hackers and thieves are quite inventive, so alert your staff of any new schemes you hear about.
+Hackers and thieves are inventive, so alert your staff of any new schemes you hear about.

 One of the most common uses for information obtained through data breaches is identity theft.
-You must protect yourself, your employees and your customers from being victims.
-Medical clinics are an especially high risk because of the confidential information stored on patients.
+You must protect yourself, your employees and your customers from becoming victims.
+Medical clinics are at incredibly high risk because of the confidential information stored on patients.
 Plus, you need protection from liability if that information gets out.
-Make sure all employees, and anyone else with permission to access your data, know the security procedures and follow them to the letter.
+Make sure all employees, and anyone else with permission to access your data, know the security procedures and follow them closely.
 Failure to enforce these rules leads to costly mistakes.